LINDGRENBA/mr-robogers-neighborhood/README.md

 * Output Example: 'Boop!'

 #### Spec 9
-* Behavior: The program replaces all digits with 'Won't you be my neighbor?' if the number contains a 3
+* Behavior: The program replaces all digits with 'Won't you be my neighbor?' if the number contains a 3.
 * Input Example: 23
 * Output Example: 'Won't you be my neighbor?'

 #### Spec 10
-* Behavior: If username is entered, program will return 'Won't you be my neighbor, name?'
+* Behavior: If username is entered, program will return 'Won't you be my neighbor, user name?'.
 * Input Example: Zoidberg
 * Output Example: 'Won't you be my neighbor, Zoidberg?'

+#### Spec 10
+* Behavior: If user clicks on reverse button, print 'true' to console.
+* Input Example: user clicks reverse button
+* Output Example: true

+#### Spec 11
+* Behavior: If user clicks on reverse button, display reversed range of numbers to the user.
+* Input Example: 3
+* Output Example: 'Won't you be my neighbor?', 'Boop!', 'Beep!', 0

 ## Support and contact details